isotopp/isotopp.github.io/_posts/2019-11-14-everything-was-a-file-but-we-got-better.md

 disruptive operation.
 Making mkdir and rmdir system call avoids all of these problems.

-And that is, why all of this was fixed in 1984 or so, when BSD FFS came around and we got long filenames, wider inodes, `mkdir`, `rmdir` and `readdir` as syscalls and many other improvements.
+And that is why all of this was fixed in 1984 or so, when BSD FFS came around and we got long filenames, wider inodes, `mkdir`, `rmdir` and `readdir` as syscalls and many other improvements.